Last fact-checked: 9 February 2020.

 Moreover, as clinics aim to deliver ever-higher standards across every aspect of their services, including hygiene and safety standards, more are gaining accreditation with international organizations.
 A number of our Bangkok clinics are accredited with, for example, the International Organization for Standardization (ISO).

-Most dental implant patients need a series of appointments over two visits to complete their treatment.
-Each visit is a number of months apart – between 3 and 12 months.
-If, before the treatment commences, you need a sinus lift or bone graft because you have lost your tooth through periodontitis (an advanced form of gum disease), your treatment will take even longer to complete—up to another year.
+Most dental implant patients need appointments over two visits to complete their treatment.
+Each visit is a number of months apart, usually between three and six months.
+If, before the treatment commences, you need a sinus lift or bone graft because you have lost your tooth through periodontitis (an advanced form of gum disease), your treatment may take longer.

 On your first visit, the dental implant will be inserted.
-The implant procedure requires the dentist to open up your gum and the implant inserted into your jaw bone.
-The gum will be stitched over and you will then wait for a period of around months for the area to heal and for the implant to fuse with the bone (osseointegration).
+The implant procedure requires the dentist to open up your gum and insert the implant painlessly into your jaw bone.
+You will then wait for a period of around months for the area to heal and for the implant to fuse with the bone (a process called osseointegration).

-On your second visit, the crown (false tooth) will be fitted.
-If your dentist is satisfied that the implant has taken well impressions of your teeth will be made so that the crown can be custom-made to fit perfectly.
-The impressions are sent to the lab to make the crown.
-In the meantime, you can enjoy the sights of Bangkok until your crown is ready, usually a few days later.
+On your second visit, the crown (replacement tooth) will be fitted.
+If your dentist is satisfied that the implant has successfully taken, impressions or digital scans will be made so that the crown can be custom-made to fit perfectly.
+The impressions or scans are sent to the lab to make the crown.
+In the meantime, you can enjoy the sights of Bangkok until your crown is ready.

 The table below shows you how much you save on dental implants in Bangkok: